 Radar recording showed that MH370 passed through waypoint IGARI at 1720:31 UTC (0120:31 Malaysian time).

 The last radar capture was at 1.21.
-“After 1.21 the aircraft was lost,” Kok Soo Chon
+“After 1.21 the aircraft was lost,” Kok Soo Chon said.

 HCM ATC didn’t call KL ATC until just after 1.39.
 When a grace period of five minutes is deducted, there was a period of 12 minutes during which no ATC was monitoring the plane, Kok Soo Chon said.